 Buzzard his department received a call around 8:50 a.m. at Versailles Gardens Apartments, near Applegrove and Main streets, for a woman who was injured.

-Police say the shots were fired from a first-floor apartment through the wall of another apartment, where the victim was struck.
+Police say the shots were fired from a first-floor apartment through an outdoor corridor and into the wall of another apartment, where the victim was struck.

 Within 10 minutes, police entered the apartment and found a female gunshot victim.

-According to Buzzard, the responding officers were former SWAT team members.
+According to Buzzard, some of responding officers were former SWAT team members.
 Buzzard said he heard the bullet over the radio flying by his officers.

 A SWAT team was activated shortly after the arrival of federal partners, such as the FBI and U.S. Marshals.